NoraPDev/Project-4/README.md

 After all this has been done, I then began the developing phase.
 I made the choice to begin with the backend side of things, to get those components up and operating before concentrating on the design.

 ### **User Stories**
-* As a user, I want to see a pure and clean site with a design that is comfortable to look at.
+* As a user, I want to see a pure and clean site with a design that is comfortable to look at, so it is easy to navigate on the site.
-* As a user, I want to be able learn about the purpose of the website, so I know how to start using it.
+* As a user, I want to be able to learn about the purpose of the website, so I know how to start using it.
-* As a user, I want to be able to create a user profile, where I can have my own database of recipes.
+* As a user, I want to be able to create a user profile, where I can have my own database of recipes, so that I can interact with the site.
-* As a user, I want to be able to see all recipes from all users on the main page, with a short description, difficulty and a photo, so I can decide what to cook.
+* As a user, I want to be able to see all recipes from all users on the main page, with a short description, difficulty and a photo, so I can easily decide what to cook.
-* As a user, I want to be able to upload, edit and delete my own recipes to my own profile.
+* As a user, I want to be able to upload, edit and delete my own recipes to my own profile, so that I can manage the content.
-* As a user, I want to be able to click on a recipe so that I can view it in full details.
+* As a user, I want to be able to click on a recipe, so that I can view it in full details.
 * As a user, I want to be able to log in and out, so I can interact with the site.

 ### **Wireframe**